 Cancer Champions Programme

 One of the ways we are raising awareness is through our Cancer Champions training programme.
 Anyone and everyone can be a Cancer Champion – it’s about real people raising awareness about cancer in their community.
-Our free half day training session or one-hour virtual sessions, covers the key facts, statistics, symptoms and screenings which are linked to a number of cancers.
+Our free half day training session or two-part virtual sessions, cover the key facts, statistics, symptoms and screenings which are linked to a number of cancers.

 Click here for more information and to sign up to a free Cancer Champions awareness session.